Isendoum/wotBackend/README.md

 # wotBackend

 This repository includes an implementation of a backend game server and login server.
 The game server is similar to pokemon go mobile game(Rpg twist).
-The repository also includes basic game logic such as: item generation, quest generation, creature generation, skill generation, level progression system, turn based battle system.
+The repository also includes basic game logic such as:

+-Item generation

+-Quest generation

+-Creature generation

+-Skill generation

+-Level progression system

+-Turn based battle system.

 All communications are going through a rest api created with Spring MVC and using Mongo DB as a database.
 The repository does not include application.properties.

 # Example application.properties file: